United States National Radio Quiet Zone

 The NRQZ includes portions of West Virginia and Virginia and a small part of Maryland.

 The National Radio Quiet Zone (NRQZ) is a large area of land in the United States designated as a radio quiet zone, in which radio transmissions are restricted by law to facilitate scientific research and the gathering of military intelligence.
 About half of the zone is located in the Blue Ridge Mountains of west-central Virginia while the other half is in the Allegheny Mountains of east-central West Virginia; a small part of the zone is in the southernmost tip of the Maryland panhandle.

 Location

 The Quiet Zone is an approximate rectangle of land, 107.0 mi on the north edge, 109.6 mi on the south edge and 120.9 mi on the east and west edges, comprising approximately 13000 sqmi.
 It straddles the borders of Virginia and West Virginia, and also includes a small part of Maryland.
 The NRQZ is centered between the Green Bank Observatory in Green Bank, West Virginia, and Sugar Grove Station in Sugar Grove, West Virginia.
-It includes all land with latitudes between 37° 30' 0.4" N and 39° 15' 0.4" N, and longitudes between 78° 29' 59.0" W and 80° 29' 59.2" W.
+It includes all land with latitudes between 37° 30' 0.4" N and 39° 15' 0.4" N, and longitudes between 78° 29' 59.0" W and 80° 29' 59.2" W. The center of the NRQZ is located in Monterey, Virginia.